 Customer feedback is an insight into what is working well about your product or service and what should be done to make the experience better.
 You know your business/product/service by heart., but your professional knowledge will never be more valuable to business performance than customer insights.
 Their opinions help you ensure that the end product will actually meet their expectations, solve their problems and fulfill their needs.
 After all, your product or service is made for them.

 2 – Good feedback generates new and recurrent business

 Satisfied customer will stay with you.
-Unhappy customer will eventually find a better alternative to your business and leave.
+An unhappy customer will eventually find a better alternative to your business and leave.
 Customer feedback helps you determine if your clients are satisfied with your service and detect areas where you should improve.

 Don’t be afraid of negative reviews!
-In many cases, an unhappy customer who encountered a problem with your service, but you got it fixed straightaway demonstrates bigger devotion to your brand that a customer who has never been disappointed with your service.
+In many cases, an unhappy customer who encountered a problem with your service, but you got it fixed straightaway, demonstrates bigger devotion to your brand than a customer who has never been disappointed with your service.

 3 – Listening to customer feedback makes customers feel involved and important.